HYPERTEGRITY-AG/OpenSim/HowTos/Send Route (gpx).md

 # HowTo: Parse a gpx-File and Store the Locations in Orion Context Broker/FROST-Server

-This short "how to" will show how to parse a gpx-file with [xmlstarlet](http://xmlstar.sourceforge.net/doc/UG/xmlstarlet-ug.html) and send the positions timed with opensim.py.
+This short "how to" will show how to parse a gpx-file with [xmlstarlet](http://xmlstar.sourceforge.net/doc/UG/xmlstarlet-ug.html) and send the positions timed with oscsim.

 ## Prerequisites
 * You need a gpx-file with a route.